Review of Laws and

 A burn plan is often prepared by the Burn Boss who will be conducting the burn, but may be prepared by others, such as a Fire Planner or contractor.
 In-depth familiarity with the area to be burned and the information and standards presented in this manual are essential to successfully completing a burn plan.

-All burn plans must be signed and dated by the preparer and by the designated Fire Manager before the burn is conducted.
-The signature of the Fire Manager conveys approval of the burn plan.
-Every Burn Boss must complete and sign a pre-burn Go/No-Go Checklist prior to igniting any burn.
+All burn plans must be signed and dated by the preparer and by the designated Prescribed Fire Manager before the burn is conducted.
+The signature of the Prescribed Fire Manager conveys approval of the burn plan.
+Every Burn Boss must complete and sign a Go/No-Go Checklist prior to igniting any burn.

 All Prescribed Burn Plans reviewed and approved after March 15, 2024, in the U.S., broadcast and non-broadcast, must be approved by a Fire Manager with Prescribed Fire Manager (RXMG) qualifications.